 Of the short-day varieties of strawberry, most are only rated hardy to USDA zone 8.
 However, Tioga and Camarosa can thrive in zone 9 because they have low winter chill requirements, just 200-300 hours below 45 F. (7 C.).
-Tioga berries are rapid growing plants with firm, sweet fruit but are susceptible to leaf spot.
+Tioga berries are rapidly growing plants with a firm, sweet fruit but are susceptible to leaf spot.
 Camarosa strawberries are early season berries that are a deep red, sweet but with a touch of tang.

-Day-neutral strawberries give the zone 9 a slightly broader choice.
+Day-neutral strawberries give zone 9 a slightly broader choice.
 Of this type of berry, the Fern strawberry makes a great container berry or ground cover.

 Sequoia strawberries are large, sweet berries that in milder areas are considered short-day strawberries.
 In zone 9, however, they are grown as day-neutral berries.
 They are somewhat resistant to powdery mildew.

 Hecker strawberries are another day-neutral that will flourish in zone 9.
-This berry does well as a border plant or ground cover and is a prolific producer of small to medium sized deep red berries.
+This berry does well as a border plant or ground cover and is a prolific producer of small to medium-sized, deep red berries.

 Strawberries that do well in specific areas of zone 9 California include:

 Those that will thrive in zone 9 Florida include: